iszczesniak/cpp/references/index.md

 `T &name = <expr>;`

-Reference `name` binds to data of type T.  `&` is called the reference declarator.
+Reference `name` binds to data of type T.  `&` is called the lvalue reference declarator.
 The reference is initialized with expression `<expr>`.

 Here are some examples: